-Use an EPD to quantifiably demonstrate the environmental performance of your construction or manufactured product.
+An Environmental Product Declaration (EPD) will quantify and demonstrate the environmental performance of your construction or manufactured product.

-An Environmental Product Declaration will...
+An Environmental Product Declaration (EPD) will...

 - Prepare manufacturers for upcoming legislation, such as EU and UK CBAM, EU Green Claims Directive, and others where failure to comply will increase operating costs.